docutils/docutils/docutils/README.txt

 * `PEPs (Python Enhancement Proposals)`_.

-Support for the following sources is planned:
+Support for the following sources is planned or provided by `third party tools`_:

 * Inline documentation from Python modules and packages, extracted with namespace context.